 The Quartz Core framework (

-For more information on how to use Core Animation in your applications, see Core Animation Programming Guide and Core Animation Reference Collection.
+For more information on how to use Core Animation in your apps, see Core Animation Programming Guide and Core Animation Reference Collection.